Home

 Brown Patch Disease

 Brown patch is a late spring and summer disease.
 It requires temperatures above 80 degrees and high moisture to activate the disease.
 Areas of high humidity will experience the most problems.
-Ground that stays damp for several hours at night can accelerate the disease.
-Try to refrain from watering in the late evening or at night.
+Try to refrain from watering in the late evening or at night where soils can remain damp all night.

 The disease appears as semi-circular patches of dead or dying grass.
 The center of older patches may recover giving the patch a frog-eyed appearance.
 Close examination of the grass blades will reveal tan colored, irregularly shaped spots with purple margins.